mariohd/easyupload/README.md

 ### Customizing
 #### easyupload_templates
-Override the default templates to show in the tinyMCE editor, passing the parameter 'easyupload_templates' on tinymce.init.
+Override the default templates to show in the tinyMCE editor, passing the parameter `easyupload_templates` on tinymce.init.
 The defaults templates are those ones, follow the template and everything should be fine.

 ```javascript
 templates: {